rabakuku/Youtube/Video-2-Active-Defense-Auto-Quarantine/README.md

 - Visual ASCII topology, role matrix, and step-by-step SOAR feedback loop.
 - One-command quickstart deployment and complete teardown instructions.

-When you are ready to construct the interactive HTML5 presentation deck and synchronized teleprompter script for Stage 8, reply with:
-`"I am done with Stage 7"`

 ```